poorlyordered/HomeSchool/cline_docs/activeContext.md

 ## Recent Changes

+- Created consolidated testing strategy document:

+  - Combined four separate testing documents into a single comprehensive strategy
+  - Created `testing/docs/consolidated_testing_strategy.md` as the single source of truth
+  - Organized content in a logical flow from strategy to implementation
+  - Included all testing types: unit, component, integration, and E2E
+  - Maintained the energy/focus units framework for implementation planning
+  - Added detailed component testing status and bug tracking information
+  - Created a clear roadmap for future testing improvements
+  - Provided comprehensive progress tracking for all testing initiatives
+  - Archived individual testing plans in testing/docs/archive/

 - Merged test/invitation-system branch into master:

   - Reorganized test files structure by moving test files to appropriate locations